 Senior Pictures at Desert Ridge High School

 This high school athlete from Desert Ridge High School is such an incredibly motivated teenager and was so excited for his senior pictures!
 He played high school football all 4 years, but his passion is in the weight room.
 When I first met Colton I was blown away by all the ideas he had!
 First of all, he wanted athletic senior portraits that showed him doing what he loves.
-Well, it turns out he’s also been nominated for Inspiring Teens Magazine and is in the running for the cover of issue 33!
+In 2020 he was also nominated for Inspiring Teens Magazine!

 A Special Note From Mom